 While data from Australia is limited next week, the RBA minutes could create some considerable movement if they offer more of an insight than the recent policy statement.
 Any references to weaker growth in the nation could put the ‘Aussie’ under pressure against the Pound, US Dollar and Euro.

-If you need to make a currency transfer and want to get the most for your money, check out all the benefits offered by WorkingIn Money Transfers.
+If you need to make a currency transfer and want to get the most for your money, contact us for more information.